SirRandoo/toolkit-utils/README.md

 - !fixmypawn
   - Attempts to relink a viewer's pawn.
   - Useful in cases where a mod nukes pawn instances.
+- !fixallpawns
+  - Attempts to relink all pawns to their viewers.
+  - Useful in cases where a mod nukes pawn instances.

 ### Colony Commands